mph-/lcapy/doc/expressions.rst

 - `approximate_fractional_power(method, order)` approximates `s**a` where `a` is fractional with a rational function.

+- `approximate_numer_order(order)` approximate expression by reducing order of numerator to specified order

+- `approximate_denom_order(order)` approximate expression by reducing order of denominator to specified order

-- `approximate_order(order)` approximate expression by reducing order of polynomial to specified order
+- `approximate_order(order)` approximate expression by reducing order to specified order

 - `approximate(method, order, numer_order)` applies many of the approximations.